On logarithmic double phase problems: Sign-changing solution

 In particular, \eqref{Asf:GrowthInfty} is satisfied. \end{enumerate} \end{lemma}

 \begin{remark} As in \eqref{Assump:H3} we assumed $q_+ + 1 < p^*_-$, we can always find at least one $r \in C_+(\close)$ such that $q_+ + 1 \leq r_- \leq r_+ < p^*_-$. \end{remark}

 We achieve the existence of such sign-changing solution making use of the Nehari manifold technique.
-Our treatment is inspired by the recent work by Crespo-Blanco-Winkert \cite{Crespo-Blanco-Winkert-2022}, a more comprehensive explanation of this technique can be found in the book chapter by Szulkin-Weth \cite{Szulkin-Weth-2010}.
+Our treatment is inspired by the recent work by Crespo-Blanco--Winkert \cite{Crespo-Blanco-Winkert-2022}, a more comprehensive explanation of this technique can be found in the book chapter by Szulkin--Weth \cite{Szulkin-Weth-2010}.
 The Nehari manifold associated to $\ph$ is the set

 A significant property of this set is that all weak solutions of \eqref{Eq:Problem} (or critical points of $\ph$) belong to this set, except for $u=0$, which can be studied separately.
 An important remark is that, although the most used name in the literature is Nehari manifold, it does not have to be one in general.
 For our purposes this is not relevant, so we do not do any discussion in this direction.
 We are looking for sign-changing solutions, so in the center of our results we work with the variation